ttcremers/ttcremers.github.io/content/about.md

 I invite you to take a look at my portfolio and hope my work is able to move you in some way.

-Zone.Photos focuses on creating fine art portraiture and related creative works in and around the region of The Hague.
-We're based in Monster, in the Westland region just outside The Hague.
+Zone Photos focuses on fine art portraiture and related creative works in and around The Hague.
+The work also reaches into black and white street photography, conceptual photo art, and photography essays.

 It is possible to buy prints of my work or license them.
 Please contact me for more details through the contact section below.